June 20, 2018 Category: Car Accident

 Accept Liability: If the government accepts liability (which does not happen often), they’ll pay you and your case will be closed.
 No further action will be required.
 If it is split on liability, they will pay some of your damages, but not the others.
 Additional action will be required.

 Deny Liability: If the government denies your claim, you will have 45 days from the date of this denial to file a traditional claim with your local court.
 If you do not file within 45 days you will miss your chance to recover the damages you deserve.

 No Response: If the government doesn’t respond to your claim, at all, you’ll have two years to file a claim for damages with your local court.

 Have you been injured in a Los Angeles accident?
 Do you believe the city, county, or state’s negligent care for its public roadways, walkways, or parks is a contributing factor to your harm?
 If so, you may want to consider filing a personal injury claim against the government.

-Call the Los Angeles personal injury attorneys at Joshua W. Glotzer to learn about your legal options.
+Call the personal injury attorneys at Glotzer & Leib, LLP to learn about your legal options.
 We offer a free consultation, so do not hesitate to call us now.